Comcast/plax/doc/plaxrun.md

 `plaxrun -run cmd/plaxrun/demos/fullrun.yaml -dir demos -t basic`

+To run a set of tests in a test suite, specify `-s` (plaxrun suite name references) and `-t` (plax test name references):

+`plaxrun -run cmd/plaxrun/demos/fullrun.yaml -dir demos -s demos -t basic -t test-wait`

-*Note:* A combination of `-g` an `-t` is allowed
+*Note:* A combination of `-g` an `-t` is allowed unless `-s` is used

 Use `-json` to output a JSON representation of the test results instead of the Junit XML format.
 This output includes `test.State` as the key `State` for each test case.

+Use `-labels` [string] to set the labels filter for tests to run

+Use `-p` [int] to set the priority of tests to run

-Use `-p 'PARAM=VALUE'` to pass bindings on the command line.
-You can specify `-p` multiple times:
+Use `-b 'PARAM=VALUE'` to pass bindings on the command line.
+You can specify `-b` multiple times:

-`plaxrun -run cmd/plaxrun/demos/waitrun.yaml -dir demos -g wait-prompt -p '?WAIT=600' -p '?MARGIN=200'`
+`plaxrun -run cmd/plaxrun/demos/waitrun.yaml -dir demos -g wait-prompt -b '?WAIT=600' -b '?MARGIN=200'`

 ### Writing a Specification
 A plaxrun specification is a `.yaml` file which contains the following major elements: